trans-travel/trans-travel/us/fl.md

  * As public funds cannot be used for transition care, trans prisoners will not have access to trans-related medical care.
- * Federal regulations protecting trans people in were blocked in Tennessee due to the [Florida v.
+ * Federal regulations protecting trans people in were blocked in due to the [Florida v.
 Health and Human Services](https://genderanalysis.net/wp-content/uploads/2024/07/047127228576.pdf) preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal protections on the basis of sex when obtaining